msikma/cmd-tokenize/readme.md

 npm i --save cmd-tokenize
 ```

-The primary interface is `parseCommand()`, which takes a string of a terminal command and returns an object of parsed arguments.
+The primary interface is `parseCommand()`, which takes a string of a terminal command, or an `argv` array, and returns an object of parsed arguments.

 ```js
 import { parseCommand } from 'cmd-tokenize'